The ECIC is the home of many internationally renowned academic staff along with visiting and Adjunct Professors and Fellows.

 Associate Professor in Complex Project Management

 Associate Professor Indra Gunawan received his PhD in Industrial Engineering and MSc in Construction Management from Northeastern University, USA.
-Prior to joining the University of Adelaide, he was a program coordinator for Maintenance and Reliability Engineering at Monash University.
-Previously he has also taught in the Department of Mechanical and Manufacturing Engineering at Auckland University of Technology, New Zealand and worked as the Head of Systems Engineering and Management program at Malaysia University of Science and Technology (in collaboration with the MIT, USA).
+Prior to joining the University of Adelaide, he was the program coordinator for Maintenance and Reliability Engineering at Monash University.
+Indra, previously taught in the Department of Mechanical and Manufacturing Engineering at Auckland University of Technology, New Zealand and worked as the Head of Systems Engineering and Management program at Malaysia University of Science and Technology (in collaboration with the MIT, USA).

 His current research interests include system reliability

-His work has appeared in many peer-reviewed journals such as International Journal of Project Management; International Journal of Production Research; Reliability Engineering and System Safety; IEEE Transactions on Industrial Informatics; International Journal of Reliability, Quality and Safety Engineering; Quality and Reliability Engineering International; International Journal of Project Organisation and Management; and International Journal of Quality and Reliability Management.
+Indra's work has appeared in many peer-reviewed journals such as International Journal of Project Management; International Journal of Production Research; Reliability Engineering and System Safety; IEEE Transactions on Industrial Informatics; International Journal of Reliability; Quality and Safety Engineering; Quality and Reliability Engineering International; International Journal of Project Organisation and Management; and International Journal of Quality and Reliability Management.

-He also serves as an Editorial Board member for International Journal of Project Organisation and Management; International Journal of Information Technology Project Management; and International Journal of Performability Engineering.
+Indra also serves as an Editorial Board member for International Journal of Project Organisation and Management; International Journal of Information Technology Project Management; and International Journal of Perform-ability Engineering.

-Program Director: UG Entrepreneurship and Innovation, Lecturer in Entrepreneurship
+Undergraduate Program Director: Entrepreneurship and Innovation, Lecturer in Entrepreneurship

 Ass Dip Business (Mgt), B. Bus (Management Information Systems), B. Business (Management) (Hons), CertIV Training and Assessment, PhD